aquasecurity/aqua-operator/docs/InstallOpenShift.md

 * CSP (a simple package that contains the Server, Database, and Gateway)

 Use the Aqua-Operator to:
-* Deploy Aqua Security components on OpenShift
+* Deploy the Aqua Security platform on OpenShift
 * Scale up Aqua Security components with extra replicas
 * Assign metadata tags to Aqua Security components
 * Automatically scale the number of Aqua scanners based on the number of images in the scan queue